-Have you ever looked enviously at a neighbour’s garden and wished you had the same beautiful garden?
+Have you ever looked enviously at a neighbor’s garden and wished you had the same beautiful garden?
 But you do not have space or energy to maintain the same garden level.

-Well, here is the idea, you should start with a cottage gardens.
+Well, here is the idea, you should start with a cottage garden.

 The origin of the cottage garden was in England with a more practical emphasis on the usefulness of the garden.
 People in England planted different types of edible and medicinal plants for their personal use.

-To pollinate these edible plants, they planted flowers to attracts insects and bees.
-These were also known as English cottage garden.
+To pollinate these edible plants, they planted flowers to attract insects and bees.
+These were also known as English cottage gardens.

 These days we do not have those urgent requirements to grow the perfect cottage garden in the English style.
 But you can design and develop cottage gardens for aesthetic purposes.